CodyBontecou/blog/content/obsidian-git-on-ios.md

 Instead, maintain two `.obsidian` directories, one for your mobile environment and one for your desktop environment.

 ## Importing the repo into Obsidian

-> I tried many of the options listed online, but after hours of work, only the steps I'm sharing worked for me.

 1. Install & open Obsidian on your mobile device.
 2. Create new vault. **DO NOT toggle store in iCloud.**